What Are eChecks? Questions About eCheck Payment Processing Answered

-As the payments industry is becoming more digital, electronic payments are becoming the norm, and traditional payment methods are decreasing in use.
-Electronic checks—or eChecks—are an example of a new digital payment method.
+The payments industry is undergoing a digital revolution—electronic payments are becoming the norm, and traditional payment methods are decreasing in use.
+Electronic checks (i.e., eChecks) are one of the increasingly popular digital payment methods.

 In this blog, we answer the most common questions about eChecks.
 Review our answers to learn more about electronic checks, their benefits for your business and how you can start accepting eChecks today.